mseaman26/Timed-JavaScript-Multiple-Choice-Quiz-Gauntlet/README.md

 https://mseaman26.github.io/Timed-JavaScript-Multiple-Choice-Quiz-Gauntlet/

 ## Languages Used
-The primary languge of focus for this project was JavaScripts, but there was also a significant amount of work with HTML and CSS
+The primary languge of focus for this project was JavaScript, but there was also a significant amount of work with HTML and CSS

 ## Notable Features
 -Web API functionality, including DOM traversal, dynamic greation and removal of elements, local storage, and more